stefanmartin88/stefanmartin88/README.md

 ### Hi there 👋

-My name is Stefan and I am currently learning Python as an addition to my profession as mechanical engineer and maybe some transition into software development!
+My name is Stefan and I am currently learning Python as an addition to my profession as mechanical engineer and maybe some day transition into software development!

 <!--